-The best performing businesses tend to have flatter organisation structures.
+The best-performing businesses tend to have flatter organizational structures.
 Information is shared more openly across the business and people are able to make decisions more quickly as a result.

-In a high performance organisation, managers need to provide support and demonstrate leadership through teamwork.
+In a high-performance organization, managers need to provide support and demonstrate leadership through teamwork.
 The best managers tend to be able to bring people with them.

 Everyone wants to perform meaningful work and enjoy being involved with interesting projects.
 If opportunities are given by a manager who takes the time to create strong relationships with people, the team can be more effective and innovative than ever.